WHAT’s IN THIS ARTICLE:

 This is the only channel type that offers adding ‘actions’ based on event-driven scripting, that are triggered when an event occurs at the system, layout, or widget level – configurable in the Actions tab.
 An event is an object sent to the channel to inform of user or system actions such as multi-touch events, motion events, and events for controlling multimedia.
 An action is a piece of code linked to an event that can occur in the channel.
 When the event occurs, the action code is executed.
 You can also set conditional events which allow you to create actions that only execute when an event’s defined conditions or rules are met.

-Similar to the playlist channel, you may preview your channel in the Preview tab, and in the Publish tab, you can assign the live channel to devices and users, directly register a device or invite users, and choose to publish to all users or the entire network.
+Similar to the playlist channel, you may preview your channel in the Preview tab, and in the Publish tab, you can assign the advanced channel to devices and users, directly register a device or invite users, and choose to publish to all users or the entire network.

 The Settings tab, however, is a little different.
 The permissions in an advanced channel do not have an editor or a publisher role per se.
 An administrator has a few role types to assign permissions to, allowing the user to manage the channel (sign), the widget, the schedule, or the content, respectively.
 The administrator can also enable automatic sync, make the channel public, or enable layout scheduling and content approval notifications.